A tale of a time long gone, not even to the nearest of men's remembrance, a

 she went to fetch firewood in the nearest forest.
 As was the usual practice for

-a single mother to keep her daughter away from exhaustion and weariness of
+a single mother to keep her daughter away from the exhaustion and weariness of

-climbing the mountains and vales, she left her all by herself at their
+climbing the mountains and valleys, she left her all by herself at their

 makeshift home.